The Ultimate Sandpaper Buying Guide—Choosing the Right Abrasive for Walls, Wood & Plaster

 Smooth walls and polished woodwork start with the right sandpaper.
 Whether you’re prepping interior walls for painting, refinishing furniture, or smoothing plaster, choosing the correct sandpaper makes all the difference.

-With multiple types—dry, waterproof, latex-backed, and varying grit levels—it can be tricky to decide which sanding paper suits your project best.
+With multiple types—dry, waterproof, latex-backed, and varying grit levels—it can be tricky to decide which sandpaper suits your project best.
 This guide breaks down how to select the perfect option for your needs and introduces some professional-grade sandpapers from CUMI, a trusted abrasive manufacturer

 1. Understanding the Role of Sandpaper in Finishing